freqtrade/freqtrade/docs/developer.md

 ## ErrorHandling

 Freqtrade Exceptions all inherit from `FreqtradeException`.
-This general class of error should however not be used directly, instead, multiple specialized sub-Exceptions exist.
+This general class of error should however not be used directly.
+Instead, multiple specialized sub-Exceptions exist.

 Below is an outline of exception inheritance hierarchy: